handong32/handong32.github.io/guides/linux_appliance.md

 Beyond these, another side benefit of a custom Linux appliance is that the root filesystem is loaded as a RAM disk by default; which is another positive for researchers who want to minimize system noise from disk paging as all executables are now run out from memory.
 Obviously, other considerations are needed should the experiments require data from a external storage device.

 ## Goals
 There are many tutorials online to build your own Linux kernel and initramfs, however, their usecases are typically too general and the steps involved can be quite complex.
 This tutorial will demonstrate that it is infact surprsingly easy to get a barebones Linux up and running that is ready to execute some simple binaries.
-The tutorial will cover the specific use-case of how to build Linux appliances, how to boot them, and how this can help enable experimental automation, with a focus on performance and system stability.
+The tutorial will cover the specific use-cases of how to build Linux appliances, how to boot them, and how this can help enable experimental automation, with a focus on performance and system stability.

 Concretely, here are the following steps in this tutorial towards this goal: